• Skip to main content

 • 4 Ingredients – Only four ingredients are needed for this recipe, including cake mix and cool whip, which makes it super easy to make.

 • Taste – These cookies have a wonderful, sweet, and tart lemony and just melt in your mouth!
+If you loved my Sour Cream Lemon Pie, then you’ll love these cookies.

 • Appearance – These lemon cookies have a crackled appearance as if each one suffered an earthquake and faultlines were created.
 Maybe I should have called them lemon earthquake cookies.
 What do you think?